Salvadoran gang crackdown

 A crackdown on gangs began in El Salvador on 27 March 2022 in response to a series of homicides committed by criminal gangs between 25 and 27 March 2022 which killed 87 people.
 After the killings, the Salvadoran government declared a state of emergency that suspended several constitutional rights and enabled the government to launch mass arrests of suspected gang members.
-The crackdown and state of emergency have since been extended 43 times as of 1 October 2025.
+The crackdown and state of emergency has since been extended 55 times as of 23 September 2026.
 In El Salvador, the crackdown has been called the "State of Exception" (régimen de excepción) or the "War Against the Gangs" (guerra contra las pandillas).

 The State of Exception allowed authorities to make arrests without a warrant and gave the government access to citizens' communication.
-As of 1 October 2025, over 89,000 people accused of having gang affiliations have been arrested, which has overcrowded El Salvador's prisons and has led the country to have the highest incarceration rate in the world by 2023.
+As of 23 September 2026, over 93,162 people accused of having gang affiliations have been arrested, which has overcrowded El Salvador's prisons and has led the country to have the highest incarceration rate in the world by 2023.
 As of 16 May 2023, 5,000 people who were arrested have been released.
 Around two percent of El Salvador's adult population was incarcerated by early 2023.
 In January 2023, Minister of Defense René Merino Monroy announced that the government registered 496 homicides in 2022, a 56.8% decrease from 1,147 homicides in 2021.
 He attributed the decrease in homicides to the gang crackdown.
 That same month, the government opened the Terrorism Confinement Center (CECOT), a prison with a capacity for 40,000 prisoners.

 Domestically, the crackdown has been popular among Salvadorans, many weary of gang violence.
-Conversely, human rights groups expressed concern that the arrests were arbitrary and had little to do with gang violence, and several U.S. government representatives expressed concern about the violence in the country and the methods used to combat it; these comments were criticized by Salvadoran president Nayib Bukele.
+Conversely, international human rights groups expressed concern that the arrests were arbitrary and had little to do with gang violence, and several U.S. government representatives expressed concern about the violence in the country and the methods used to combat it; these comments were criticized by Salvadoran president Nayib Bukele.
 Politicians across Latin America — in countries such as Chile, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, and Peru — have implemented or have called for the implementation of security policies similar to those implemented by Bukele.

 El Salvador's security policies under President Nayib Bukele have been credited with significantly reducing crime; however, efforts to replicate them in other countries have faced challenges.
 Analysts argue that the strategy's effectiveness in El Salvador was influenced by specific factors, including the country's geography, demographics, security force capabilities, incarceration rates, and political context.
 The application of similar measures in other nations has not yielded comparable results, as differing conditions may limit their effectiveness.
 Critics suggest that some governments adopting similar policies risk reinforcing ineffective heavy-handed security approaches that have historically struggled to address crime in a sustainable manner.